 7. Employees who trust their managers are more motivated.

 Trust in leadership is linked to an employee’s intention to stay, compliance with strategic decisions, and productivity.
 Those who trust their managers also exhibit an increased desire to protect and promote the well-being of their co-workers.
 This “pro-social motivation” and team-inclusive culture helps employees thrive, which increases satisfaction and engagement.

 8. High employee engagement and satisfaction can lead to nearly 90% greater customer satisfaction.

 They can also increase customer loyalty by up to 50 percent.
-Experts have found organizations that invest in employee motivation and engagement are following a winning strategy.
-High engagement unlocks opportunities for meaningful employee performance which, in turn, promotes a higher level of satisfaction.
+Experts have found that organizations that invest in employee motivation and engagement follow a winning strategy.
+High engagement unlocks opportunities for meaningful employee performance, which, in turn, promotes a higher level of satisfaction.

 9. Nearly 90% of workers whose employers support well-being initiatives are more likely to recommend their organization as a good place to work.

 There’s a direct correlation between employee well-being and job satisfaction.
 One of the most important facts to come out of recent studies is that employee well-being is rarely addressed through what experts call “silo programs.”
 Instead, an inclusive and collaborative culture and climate lead to satisfaction and engagement.